Dddatt/D.js/README.md

 	PARAM - height: The height of the viewport.
 Should often be kept at the height of the canvas unless performing a specific task.
 Required.

 	Sets the WebGL viewport to the provided values.
 Should be called atleast once as setting the viewport is MANDATORY and called as soon as possible after getting the WebGL context.
+Also recomputes and sets D.aspect.